awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-access.md

 You cannot attach more than one policy to an endpoint; however, you can modify the policy at any time\.
 Note that if you do modify a policy, it can take a few minutes for the changes to take effect\.
 For more information about writing policies, see [Overview of IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html) in the *IAM User Guide*\.

 Your endpoint policy can be like any IAM policy; however, take note of the following:
 + Only the parts of the policy that relate to the specified service will work\.
 You cannot use an endpoint policy to allow resources in your VPC to perform other actions; for example, if you add EC2 actions to an endpoint policy for an endpoint to Amazon S3, they will have no effect\.

-+ Your policy must contain a `Principal` element\.
-For more information, see [Principal](http://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#Principal) in the *IAM User Guide*\.
++ Your policy must contain a [Principal](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) element\.
+For an endpoint policy, if you specify the principal in the format `"AWS": "AWS-account-ID"` or `"AWS": "arn:aws:iam::AWS-account-ID:root"`, access is granted to the AWS account root user only, and not all IAM users and roles for the account\.
 + The size of an endpoint policy cannot exceed 20,480 characters \(including whitespace\)\.

 For example endpoint policies, see the following topics:
 + [Using Endpoint Policies for Amazon S3](vpc-endpoints-s3.md#vpc-endpoints-policies-s3)
 + [Using Endpoint Policies for DynamoDB](vpc-endpoints-ddb.md#vpc-endpoints-policies-ddb)

 ## Security Groups<a name="vpc-endpoints-security-groups"></a>